scalecube/socketio/README.md

 ScaleCube Socket.IO is a lightweight implementation of [Socket.IO](http://socket.io) Java server based on [Netty](http://netty.io) framework.
-It implements subset of Socket.IO protocol which is optimized for high throughput and low latency realtime messaging.
+It implements subset of Socket.IO protocol which is optimized for high throughput and low latency real-time messaging.
 Supports 0.7+ up to 0.9.16 versions of [Socket.IO-client](https://github.com/socketio/socket.io-client/tree/0.9).

 Supported transport protocols: